Oncologists are working closely with reproductive endocrinologists to provide options for fertility preservation.

 Being diagnosed with cancer can be frightening and will bring up a variety of what ifs.
 One of those questions is “Will I be able to have children in the future?”

-This question seems to be one with increasing importance among young people diagnosed with cancer.
-Oncologists are working closely with reproductive endocrinologists to provide options for fertility preservation.
+This question seems to be one of increasing importance among young people diagnosed with cancer.

 The choice of which medication you will receive greatly depends upon physician preference and the type of cancer needing to be treated.
 Some common classes of chemo drugs and how they may affect your fertility are described below:

 - Alkylating agent: Ovarian scarring and depletion of eggs.

 - Cisplatin and analogues: Causes lethal mutations of DNA contained in the egg/sperm.
 These mutations can cause a variety of defects within the growing fetus or cause a spontaneous abortion.